pradnyaa021/Pradnya.K/README.md

 # Pradnya.K
-This is my first Github demo repository
-\n
-This is my one more line of demo
+This is my first Github demo repository \nThis is my one more line of demo